 CONNECTED is a two-year initiative that intends to reduce the impact of anxiety, depression and suicide among young people aged 10 to 24 in underserved communities, while also empowering youth to engage in meaningful community change.

-With support from a private venture philanthropist, and in partnership with Change Matrix, Relias, Watauga Consulting and Youth MOVE National, the National Council for Behavioral Health launched this groundbreaking initiative to increase access and engagement in quality, appropriate care for culturally diverse, rural, LGBTQ+ and other youth populations that experience barriers to mental health supports.
+With support from a private venture philanthropist, and in partnership with Change Matrix, Relias, Watauga Consulting and Youth MOVE National, the National Council for Mental Wellbeing launched this groundbreaking initiative to increase access and engagement in quality, appropriate care for culturally diverse, rural, LGBTQ+ and other youth populations that experience barriers to mental health supports.
 Recognizing that approaches are most effective when developed and implemented at the community level with involvement from those they intend to serve, CONNECTED supports new approaches for young people who may be experiencing these challenges across a wide range of settings.

 CONNECTED is working to achieve its goals by engaging committed participants nationwide.

 Five organizations are currently piloting leading-edge approaches and connecting young people in their diverse and underserved communities to new types of mental health supports.
 The pilots, who were selected from more than 250 applicants, are:

 - Anchorage Community Mental Health Services– Anchorage, Alaska